Theatre Royal

 Current situation

-In September 2022, Thanet Council’s Business Case Summary Document for the Theatre Royal project was approved by the government.
-This has allowed attention to focus on necessary urgent works to the building.
-It has also allowed the council to start recruitment for a Project Manager to drive the project forward.
+Thanet District Council was successful in its Towns Fund bid and initially allocated £2.2m of the awarded £22.2m towards making the Theatre Royal Margate fit for purpose.
+A steering group, which included Theatres Trust, was set up to advise on the economic and business case for the Theatre Royal element of the Towns Fund bid.
+In September 2022, Thanet Council’s Business Case Summary Document for the Theatre Royal project was approved by government.
+This has allowed attention to focus on necessary urgent works to the building and enabled the council to recruit a Project Manager to drive the project forward.

 Main photo of Theatre Royal Margate by Theatres Trust.
 Interior photo by Ian Grundy.